Denmark hopes to pump some climate gas beneath the sea floor - KESQ

 Associated Press

-COPENHAGEN, Denmark (AP) — Denmark is cutting the ribbon on an ambitious project to bury vast amounts of planet-heating carbon dioxide gas beneath the sea floor.
-An international consortium of companies says the Greensand project will be the world’s first cross-border CO2 storage project in Denmark’s North Sea.
-Initially it will see 1.5 million metric tons of the greenhouse gas buried in a sandstone reservoir more than a mile below the seabed each year.
+COPENHAGEN, Denmark (AP) — Denmark pushed the button Wednesday on an ambitious project that aims to bury vast amounts of planet-heating carbon dioxide gas beneath the North Sea floor in the hope that it can help the Nordic nation and others meet climate targets.
+An international consortium of companies says Project Greensand will see 1.5 million metric tons of the greenhouse gas buried in a sandstone reservoir more than a mile below the seabed each year.
 In a recent report the United Nations Intergovernmental Panel on Climate Change said carbon capture and storage technology has to be part of efforts to reduce emissions and curb global warming.
-Critics say the technology is unproven and undermines efforts to decarbonizing the energy sector.
+Experts caution that the technology is unproven and could undermine efforts to decarbonize the energy sector.